 to the start of the file continuing the main function.

-Now we are already to try the screensaver but there is one small complication.
+Now we are ready to try the screensaver, but there is one small complication.

 At the moment the project is designated as a console project and as such it displays a command window and refuses to display Windows forms.

 In fact we really want a Windows project and have created a console project just to get the system to generate the main function and other related code.

 To make the project work all that is necessary is to use the Project,Properties menu item and in the dialog box that opens change the Output type from Console Application to Windows Application and set the Startup object to be the ScreenSaver1.Program to ensure that it is the main function that starts running first.

 Now we can run the program to check that the screen form does appear.